amitfin/oref_alert/README.md

 ### `oref_distance`

-Gets an area name and returns the distance (km) from home's coordinates as configured in the system.
+Gets an area name and measures the distance between the area's coordinates and home, an entity, or coordinates (similar to the built-in [`distance`](https://www.home-assistant.io/docs/configuration/templating/#distance) function).
+The unit of measurement (kilometers or miles) depends on the system’s configuration settings.
 If the area name is not found, the return value is -1.
 Can be used also as a filter.

 `{{ oref_distance('פתח תקווה') }}`

-`{{ ['area name'] | map('oref_distance') }}`
+`{{ ['area name'] | map('oref_distance', 'device_tracker.amits_iphone') }}`

 ### `oref_test_distance`

-Gets an area name and a distance (km).
-Returns True if the distance from home's coordinates is less than or equals to the distance .
+Gets an area name and a distance and other optional parameters that will be passed to `oref_distance`.
+Returns True if the distance is less than or equals to the distance.
 If the area name is not found, the return value is False.
 Can be used also as a test.

-`{{ oref_test_distance('area name', 5)}}`
+`{{ oref_test_distance('area name', 5, 'device_tracker.amits_iphone')}}`

 `{{ ['area name'] | select('oref_test_distance', 5) }}`